 Another perk is that eBooks remove the need for printing costs and can be sold to anyone with an internet connection.
 And once it's up, it's a passive income generator!
 This side hustle requires you to invest a lot of time up-front to create your product, but after that, it's all about marketing and selling your eBook.

-40. Consider Food Delivery
+40. Consider food delivery

 As a delivery driver, you'll collect meals from local restaurants and deliver them to customers in your area.
 Food delivery apps like DoorDash and Uber Eats can be your starting point.